 The evolution, ecology and conservation of honeyguide-human mutualism

-This project focuses on a unique mutualism: the foraging partnership between the Greater Honeyguide Indicator indicator and human honey-hunters whom it guides to bees’ nests.
+This project focuses on a unique mutualism: the foraging partnership between Greater Honeyguides Indicator indicator and human honey-hunters whom they guide to bees’ nests.
 Honeyguides know where bees’ nests are located and like to eat beeswax; humans know how to subdue the bees using fire, and open nests using axes.
 By working together, the two species can overcome the bees’ defences, with benefits to both.
 Remarkably, this relationship has evolved through natural selection, rather than through training or domestication.
-The honeyguide-human system provides a wonderful opportunity to study the ecology and evolution of mutualisms in nature, because local human and honeyguide populations vary strikingly in whether and how they interact, and because we can readily manipulate these interactions experimentally.
+The honeyguide-human system provides a wonderful opportunity to study the ecology and evolution of mutualisms in nature, because human and honeyguide populations vary strikingly in how they interact, and we can readily manipulate these interactions.

-Claire Spottiswoode and her team have been studying human-honeyguide interactions in the Niassa National Reserve of northern Mozambique since 2013, collaborating with the honey-hunting community of Mbamba village, and receiving crucial support from the Mariri Environmental Centre led by Dr Colleen and Keith Begg of the Niassa Carnivore Project.
+Together with her team at the Fitz and the University of Cambridge, Claire Spottiswoode has been studying human-honeyguide interactions in the Niassa National Reserve of northern Mozambique since 2013, collaborating with the honey-hunting community of Mbamba village, and receiving crucial support from the Mariri Environmental Centre led by Dr Colleen and Keith Begg of the Niassa Carnivore Project.
 A key focus to date has been investigating reciprocal communication between the two parties: not only do honeyguides signal to humans, but in many different cultures humans signal back to honeyguides, giving special calls to attract honeyguides and maintain their attention while following them.
 The Yao honey-hunters of northern Mozambique give a loud trill followed by a grunt: “brrrr-hm!”.
 A 2016 experiment showed that honeyguides were twice as likely to initiate a cooperative interaction with humans who made this sound compared to humans giving control sounds, and three times as likely to lead such humans to honey.
-So honeyguides use these specialised signals to choose partners who are likely to be good collaborators, in a two-way conversation between humans and a wild animal, from which both partners benefit.
+So honeyguides use these specialised signals to choose partners who are likely to be good collaborators.

 Activities in 2020